LLITRIXKOD/microfrontend-example/README.md

 ### Deployment Strategy

-Host Deployment
+Host Deployment Example
 - Deployed to a central domain (e.g., `https://app.company.com/`)
 - Knows where to load remotes from using remoteEntry.js URLs.
 Example (`apps/dashboard/webpack.prod.config.ts`)

-Remote (audit) Deployment
+Remote (audit) Deployment Example
 - Built independently
-- Outputs a remoteEntry.js bundle (and chunks).
+- Outputs a `remoteEntry.js` bundle (and chunks).
 - Deployed to a remote domain (e.g., `https://audit.company.com/`).
 - The host app does not need to be rebuilt if only audit changes